HMS Core Facilities

 Drug Discovery Sciences Core within the HMS Therapeutics Translator provides intellectual input, including chemistry advising and project management, as well as a variety of biochemical and cell-based assays in support of the therapeutics research initiatives of tenant companies within the Blavatnik Life Lab Longwood and the HMS community.

-Jennifer Smith (Cellular & biochemical assays and structural biology expertise)
+Core Contacts: Jennifer Smith (Cellular & biochemical assays and structural biology expertise)

 Mark Namchuk (Chemistry advising and project management expertise)

-The Gnotobiotic Core Facility (GCF) is a fee-for-service core established in 2022 in a newly renovated cutting-edge space located on the longwood campus.
+The Gnotobiotic Core Facility (GCF) is a fee-for-service core established in 2022 in a newly renovated cutting-edge space located on the Longwood campus.
 We provide the flexibility to allow investigators to train on gnotobiotic techniques, or our highly trained staff can perform studies for our users.
 We offer our services to members of the HMS community as well as to external users.

-Core Director - Jessica Lang
+Core Director - Sungwhan Oh

 In an effort to provide bioinformatics analysis services and training to the HMS Community, the HMS Tools and Technology Program has provided additional support and resources to the HSPH Bioinformatics Core (HBC).
 HBC provides expertise in areas such as array analysis, next-gen sequencing (NGS) and functional analysis.
 Their NGS support includes epigenetics, transcriptomics and re-sequencing studies.
 HBC works together with research computing groups on all aspects of data management.